ilub-unibe-ch/ShortLink/README.md

 ## Installation of the ShortLink Plugin

-Clone the master branch of the ShortLink repository to Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/
+Clone the ShortLink repository to Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/ and checkout the required version you need.

 	git clone http://ilublx3.unibe.ch/kolonko/ShortLink.git